walmartlabs/concord-website/docs/plugins/terraform.md

 objects and supports all JSON-compatible data structures (nested objects, lists, etc).

-Specifying `extraVars` is an equivalent of running `terraform plan -var-file=/path/to/file.json`.
+Specifying `extraVars` is the equivalent of running `terraform plan -var-file=/path/to/file.json`.

 <a name="env"/>